Keanu Neal: 2017 season

-The Atlanta Falcons finished third in the NFC South with a 10–6 record.
-They received a wild card spot, but were eliminated from the playoffs after being defeated 15–10 by the eventual Super Bowl LII Champions the Philadelphia Eagles in the NFC Divisional Round.
+The Falcons finished third in the NFC South with a 10–6 record.
+They received a wild card spot, but were eliminated from the playoffs after being defeated 15–10 by the eventual Super Bowl LII Champions the Eagles in the NFC Divisional Round.
 Neal recorded six combined tackles during their loss and had 14 combined total in both playoff games.
 On January 22, 2018, Neal was named to his first Pro Bowl as a replacement for safety Malcolm Jenkins due to his participation in Super Bowl LII with the Eagles.

-2018
+2018 season

-During the season opener against the Philadelphia Eagles, Neal left the game with a knee injury.
+During the season opener against the Eagles, Neal left the game with a knee injury.
 He came back to the game only to leave the game again on a non-contact play.
 The next day, it was confirmed that Neal tore his ACL, and would miss the remainder of the season.
 He was placed on injured reserve on September 10, 2018.

-2019
+2019 season

 On April 24, 2019, the Falcons exercised the fifth-year option on Neal's contract.
 In third preseason game against the Washington Redskins, Neal dealt an illegal helmet-to-helmet hit against tight end Jordan Reed that ended Reed's season before it began.
 Neal was fined $28,075 by the NFL for his hit on Reed.
 Against the Indianapolis Colts in Week 3, Neal suffered a torn Achilles tendon just before halftime, ending his season prematurely for the second year in a row.
 He was placed on injured reserve on September 24, 2019.

-2020
+2020 season

 In Week 7 against the Detroit Lions, Neal led the team with 11 tackles (10 solo) and sacked Matthew Stafford once during the 23–22 loss.

 In Week 16 against the Kansas City Chiefs, Neal recorded his first interception of the season off a pass thrown by wide receiver Sammy Watkins on a trick play during the 17–14 loss.

 Dallas Cowboys

 On April 14, 2021, Neal signed a one-year, $5 million contract with the Dallas Cowboys, reuniting with defensive coordinator Dan Quinn, who was his head coach with the Falcons.
 He was switched to weakside linebacker during organized team activities in May.
+He appeared in 14 games with 5 starts, while missing 3 contests on the Reserve/COVID-19 list.
+He registered 79 tackles (tied for third on the team), one sack and 2 special teams tackles.
+He had 13 tackles against the Las Vegas Raiders.

 Tampa Bay Buccaneers

-On April 6, 2022, Neal signed a one-year, $1.272 million contract with the Tampa Bay Buccaneers, switching back to strong safety.
+On April 6, 2022, Neal signed a one-year, $1.272 million contract with the Tampa Bay Buccaneers, switching back to a more traditional role at strong safety.
+He appeared in 17 games with 8 starts, after being thrust into action following Logan Ryan's foot injury in Week Four.
+He posted 63 tackles (2 for loss), a half sack, one interception and 4 passes defensed.